Christine Nelson: Influence on future series

 Spike is often described as one of the most important characters in Degrassi due to the inclusion of her daughter, Emma, in the revival series Degrassi: The Next Generation.
 Yardbarker's Mezydlo stated that it "can be argued that Spike is the most important character in the history of the Degrassi franchise".
 Degrassi: The Next Generation originated in 1999 as an unrelated teen series named Ready, Willing, and Wired, to be produced by Epitome Pictures.
 However, writer Yan Moore realized that Emma Nelson would be attending junior high school, and the show was re-tooled (with the original ideas mostly retained) as a revival of Degrassi.
 Adamo Ruggiero, who portrayed Marco Del Rossi in Degrassi: The Next Generation, told Miriam McDonald who portrayed Emma; "I'm so grateful Spike kept you.
 Because we would not have Degrassi, like we would not have this. [...]
 Let's all thank Spike."

-In popular culture
+Legacy

-American ska punk band Skankin' Pickle released a song about the character and her story named "I'm In Love with A Girl Named Spike" in 1994; Louder Sound's Mike Rampton named the song in his list of the ten greatest ska punk songs by seemingly forgotten bands.
-In an episode of the Comedy Central series Tosh.0, a segment focuses on a creepy math teacher who is obsessed with actress Amanda Stepto, having made online videos in tribute to her showing images of her Degrassi character; he later answers the door to a singing man reading out a restraining order.
+American ska punk band Skankin' Pickle released a song in tribute to her character, "I'm In Love with A Girl Named Spike", on their 1994 album Sing Along With Skankin' Pickle; Louder Sound's Mike Rampton named the song in his list of the ten greatest ska punk songs by seemingly forgotten bands.
+Frontman and Asian Man Records founder Mike Park is a fan of the Degrassi series and has admitted an affection for Stepto and her character, and co-hosts a podcast named after the song.
+In an episode of the Comedy Central series Tosh.0, a segment focuses on a math teacher who has an unhealthy obsession with Stepto and her Degrassi character and frequently makes musical tribute videos to her.
+Later in the segment, he is greeted at his door by a man who recites, in song, a restraining order against him.